By Austin Mock

 When you combine both the time and money investment required to create each video with an agency, you’re looking at a big-ticket cost no matter how you cut the cake.
 You need to pay for another company to hire a crew and purchase or rent equipment.

-The cost of using an agency 3-4 times each year is equivalent to hiring an effective videographer in-house (starting at roughly $45,000 salary plus benefits), but minus the flexibility.
+The cost of using an agency a few times each year can be equivalent to hiring an effective videographer in-house (starting at roughly $55,000 salary plus benefits), but minus the flexibility.

 Every organization wants to save money, and you might think that outsourcing your video production is a way to do so, but as you can see, if your business is planning to make video a regular part of its content marketing efforts (or even just check the boxes with The Selling 7), the costs can add up quickly.